The Importance of Leadership: Play Your Music

 - 3 min read

-For leaders, this quote hits especially hard.
-Because leadership isn’t just a role.
-It’s stewardship.
-And far too many leaders move through their careers with their God-given “music” still unplayed.
+For leaders, this quote resonates deeply.
+Leadership isn’t just a role; it’s stewardship.
+Unfortunately, many leaders move through their careers with their God-given “music” still unplayed.

 The Cost of Unplayed Music

-In business, we obsess over risk.
-But the greatest risk isn’t a failed initiative or a missed quarter.
+In the business world, we often obsess over risk.
+However, the greatest risk isn’t a failed initiative or a missed quarter.
 It’s reaching the end of our leadership journey and realizing we never fully showed up in accordance with our career calling.

 We held back the idea that could have transformed a team.